logo

 **GCC Kobelco SK350LC-10 comes with a Hino engine.

-Every excavator needs pins, chains, oil, and bucket teeth, but moving four fewer tonnes through the cycle extends everything down-stream: bushings, swing gear, even operator fatigue.
-Toss in the SK350’s graphite-impregnated bucket bushings, means no grease gun until 500 h, reducing daily chore time.
+Every excavator needs pins, chains, oil, and bucket teeth, but moving four fewer tonnes through the cycle extends everything downstream: bushings, swing gear, even operator fatigue.
+Toss in the SK350's graphite-impregnated bucket bushings, meaning no grease gun until 500 h, reducing daily chore time.

 What questions you should ask